House 4006

 “Aerospace industry” means any business activity classified as having a sector identifier, consisting of the first five digits of the six-digit North American Industry Classification System code number of 33641.
 It further includes: repair of aircraft or aircraft engines (except overhauling, conversion, and rebuilding) under North American Industry Classification System code number 48819, Other Support Activities for Air Transportation; all research and development establishments primarily engaged in aerospace R&D (except prototype production) under North American Industry Classification System code number 54171, Research and Development in the Physical, Engineering, and Life Sciences; and all other forms of manufacturing or repairing aerospace components undertaken as business activity classified as having a sector identifier, consisting of the first two digits of the six-digit North American Industry Classification System code number of 33.

-"Base period" means the period of time set by the Division during which new employees are to be hired for the positions on which the grant is based.
+"Base period" means the period of time set by the Division in the agreement with a grant recipient during which new employees are to be hired for the positions on which the grant is based.

 "Business" means a corporation, sole proprietorship, cooperative association, partnership, S corporation, limited liability company, nonprofit corporation, or other form of business organization, located either within or outside this state.